Kgith152/hello-world/README.md

 # hello-world
 Hello World repository
-This GitHub practice.
+This is GitHub practice.
 Today is November 5, 2018.